UckTay/Tuckers-Task-Tracker/README.md

 Features:
 - An easy-to-understand display that is sorted by week for user clarity.

 - Multiple different types of Entries for you to add to your week.
-These entries are easy to change, delete, and can be put in a custom order by the user
+These entries are easy to edit, delete, and can be put in a custom order by the user

 - An easy way to save your weeks to keep better track of your weeks.